Detroit Business Hub Group Business Starter Toolkit Course

 Several business professionals assist small business owners in this 16-module course including DBHG Director Nancy O’Neale, Tammy Turner, Dichondra Johnson, MBA, Brandi Shelton, MBA, Attorney David Soble, Michael Chatas, Michael Rizzo, and Greg Blackwell.
 These business professionals offer access to capital information in the event of COVID-19, business planning, marketing, and legal advice.
-Early bird course discounts pre-orders are available for $99 now until June 5, 2020.
-Regular sales for the course will begin June 6, 2020 at $249.
+The sales price is $99!
 The course is complete with a downloadable workbook for each lecture.
 The registration fee is non-refundable.

 Lecture 1 – Detroit Business Hub Group Membership Video (free module)

 Lecture 2 – The PPP/EIDL Scoop – Mike Chatas, SBA Team Lead at Bank Michigan discusses how small businesses can apply to the Economic Injury Disaster Loan (EIDL) and the Payroll Protection Plan (PPP).

 Lecture 3 – Business Plan Blueprint – Nancy O’Neale educates small business owners on the importance of writing a business plan from a micro viewpoint, specifically your SWOT Analysis, marketing plan, your ideal customer, and cash flow analysis.

 Lecture 4 – Business Plan Nuts & Bolts I – Dichondra Johnson, MBA, discusses business plans from a macro viewpoint are a road map to your business success, using business plans to leverage funding, and why it’s important for a business consultant to critique your business plan.